abdurezakarage/Change-point-analysis/README.md

 - Economic crises and policy changes also affect price dynamics
 - Statistical tests confirm the significance of event impacts on oil prices

-## Contact

-For questions or support, contact the Birhan Energies Data Science Team.

----

-**Note**: This analysis is for educational and research purposes.
-Investment decisions should be based on comprehensive analysis and professional advice.